rclone/rclone/docs/content/chunker.md

 First check your chosen remote is working - we'll call it `remote:path` here.
 Note that anything inside `remote:path` will be chunked and anything outside won't.
-This means that if you are using a bucket based remote (eg S3, B2, swift) then you should probably put the bucket in the remote `s3:bucket`.
+This means that if you are using a bucket based remote (e.g. S3, B2, swift) then you should probably put the bucket in the remote `s3:bucket`.

 Now configure `chunker` using `rclone config`.
 We will call this one `overlay`